Social media and suicide: Cyberbullying and suicide

 Sadie Riggs, a Pennsylvania teen, killed herself in 2015 allegedly because of online bullying and harassment at school on her appearance.
 Sadie's aunt, Sarah Smith, contacted various social media companies, police, and Sadie's school in hopes to make the bullying stop.
 In desperation, Smith went as far as to break Sadie's phone, in her presence, in an attempt to stop the bullying.
 No charges were ever filed against any alleged suspect.

 In 2016, Chien Chih-cheng, a Taiwanese animal shelter director, committed suicide after appearing in a television program about animal euthanasia.
 Chien, an animal lover, was charged with euthanizing stray pets as a result of overcrowding in Taiwan's shelters.
 After appearing on the program, she was branded as an "executioner" and "female butcher", and she and the shelter she operated were subject to intense cyberbullying and abuse.
 She later died by injecting herself with the same substance she used to euthanize pets, leaving a note communicating that "all lives are equal".

 In a 2018 Florida case, two preteens were arrested and charged with cyberstalking after they were accused of cyberbullying another female middle school student, 12 year old Gabriella Green.
 Online rumors were spread about her, and she hanged herself immediately after a call with one of the abusers, who told her that "If you're going to do it, just do it" and ended the call, according to police.

+In October 2008, South Korean model and actor Kim Ji-hoo committed suicide by hanging at his home in Seoul after facing online harassment for being gay, with his personal blog flooded with hateful comments.

 In 2019, Canadian Inuk pop singer Kelly Fraser, who was most popular for her Inuktitut language covers of pop songs, was found dead in her home near Winnipeg, Manitoba.
 Her death was ruled a suicide, which Fraser's family attributed to "childhood traumas, racism, and persistent cyberbullying."

 Austrian doctor Lisa-Maria Kellermayr committed suicide in 2022 after a tweet she made criticizing opponents to COVID-19 measures caused her to become a target of death threats, intimidation and abuse.